 “My visits to various communities, orphanages, markets, clinics, etc exposed me to a cycle of poverty for which I was woefully and naively unprepared.”

 Most families couldn’t stand the war, so, they escaped to neighboring countries.
 People’s helplessness made Saran Kaba Jones resolve to restore the land by setting up FACE Africa.

-The other major challenge was that Liberia was adversely affected by the civil war.
-Saran Kaba found a devastated nation whose infrastructure was in ruins.
+This was partly because Liberia was adversely affected by the civil war.
+Saran Kaba Jones found a devastated nation whose infrastructure was in ruins.
 Thus, setting up an organization in this kind of setting was not a walk in the park.

 However, Jones was determined to bring a change in the lives of her people.
-She worked closely with several people to quickly get acquainted with Liberian systems and way of life.
-Consequently, she solicited financial help from donors in order to get enough money to set up and run her organization.
+She worked closely with several people to quickly get acquainted with Liberian systems and the way of life.
+Consequently, she solicited financial help from donors to set up and run her organization.

 This establishment primarily offers a solution to a diverse and global problem.
 The organization mainly uses local labor, materials, and creativity to create projects that benefit the whole community.
 Also, the organization has created sustainable water projects for the community.